oliviaxjiang/writing_collection/README.md

    - Select the `chemiSOLO` folder where you cloned the repository and open it.

 3. **Install Node.js:**
    - Install Node.js on your computer if it's not already installed.
-The project requires Node version 17.
+The project may not allow the newest Node version.
+I use Node version 17 and it works fine.
 You can download it from [Node.js official website](https://nodejs.org/).

 4. **Install Dependencies and Run Linting:**
    - Open the terminal in Visual Studio Code.